Lawsuit alleges mistreatment at Border Patrol facilities in Arizona

 “With the filing of this lawsuit, it’s no longer going to be possible for Border Patrol to continue denying and ignoring its inhumane and unconscionable mistreatment of individuals in its custody,” said James Lyall, a plaintiff’s attorney from the American Civil Liberties Union.

-The complaint, which seeks class-action status, asks a judge to order the U.S. Customs and Border Protection agency to improve detention conditions.
+The complaint, which seeks class-action status to cover scores of affected immigrants, asks a judge to order the U.S. Customs and Border Protection agency to improve the detention conditions.

-The filing targets one of the nation’s busiest sectors in dealing with the flow of immigrants entering the country illegally from Mexico.
+The filing targets one of the nation’s busiest sectors in dealing with the flow of immigrants coming into the country illegally from Mexico.
 Last year, agents made more than 87,000 arrests there.

-The customs agency said in a statement that it takes seriously the welfare of those detained in its facilities, which it says are maintained in accordance with the law.

-“These facilities are designed to be short term in nature and to house individuals until they can be processed, turned over to another agency or repatriated,” the statement said.
+Attorneys said the lawsuit was assembled with information from the three plaintiffs, public records requests and interviews with more than 75 other former detainees at the southern Arizona facilities.

-Through records requests, plaintiffs’ lawyers determined that 80 percent of 72,000 people detained in sector detention facilities during the first six months of 2013 were held longer than a 12-hour maximum set out in agency guidelines.
+Through records requests, lawyers were able to find that 80 percent of the 72,000 people detained during the first six months of 2013 were held longer than the 12-hour maximum set out in agency guidelines.

 Basic hygiene and sanitary items like soap are lacking, and there is no access to showers.
 Beds consist of concrete benches or the floor, the lawsuit says.